 - Send out your invitations!
-If you are inviting people outside of your school, make sure you give them plenty of notice. - Consider how you will promote your event, this may include: - Word-of-mouth - o School newsletters, bulletins or noticeboards - Promotional posters or flyers - o Advertisement in your local newspaper or pitching your event to local media - Listing it on the community event calendar on the IDPwD website. - Website or social media make sure you tag @idpwd on Facebook or Twitter or use the hashtag #idpwd on all of your social media channels.
+If you are inviting people outside of your school, make sure you give them plenty of notice. - Consider how you will promote your event, this may include: - Word-of-mouth - School newsletters, bulletins or noticeboards - Promotional posters or flyers - o Advertisement in your local newspaper or pitching your event to local media - Listing it on the community event calendar on the IDPwD website. - Website or social media make sure you tag us on Facebook, Twitter or Instagram, or use the hashtag #IDPwD on all of your social media channels.

-Plan your celebration
+Plan your event

 - Plan and organise all of your event logistics, including catering and equipment.
 Make sure you consider any additional equipment you may need to hire or source externally to for your event.
-Check out the Event Checklist below. - Make sure your event is accessible for guests with disability see Make your event accessible for some things to consider when planning your celebration. - Think about how you will theme and decorate your event, including any printing requirements.
+Check out the Event Checklist below. - Make sure your event is accessible for guests with disability see Make your event accessible for some things to consider when planning your event. - Think about how you will theme and decorate your event, including any printing requirements.
 Check out the IDPwD website for pull-up banners, posters, decorations and other printable resources.